-There does appear to be a few problems with the site, such as the labs login and extended sign up pages timing out, but I guess these things are expected with a start-up.
+There does appear to be a few problems with the site, such as the lab’s login and extended the sign-up pages timing out, but I guess these things are expected with a start-up.
 Especially a start-up which is gathering more and more recognition – Powerset recently presented at TechCrunch40.
 A video of Powerset presenting at the TechCrunch40 2007 conference can be seen on the TechCrunch20 site.

-All-in-all I think Safari is just another standard browser really, and I’ll be sticking to FireFox for now.
+All-in-all I think Safari is just another standard browser really, and I’ll be sticking with FireFox for now.
 However, if you would like to try out the new Safari you can head to http://www.apple.com/safari/ and download your free beta copy.
-Or alternatively you can download the real “best browser” from http://www.mozilla.com/en-US/firefox/. :-p
+Or alternatively, you can download the real “best browser” from http://www.mozilla.com/en-US/firefox/. :-p

 Update June 13th: Apparently there have already been several vulnerabilities found in Safari.

 Although it appears to be about 7 months old, I recently stumbled across a useful Google Maps mash-up from News.com.au.
 The ‘News Map‘ places 10 articles (they say 10 on their site, but it appears to be a lot more than that) from the news.com.au World and National sections on to the Google Map interface, allowing users to see where particular stories are taking place.
 In order to determine the geographical coordinates, Metacarta is used to extract place names from the articles and convert them into longitudinal and latitudinal references.